 Google’s Material Language is simply neither Skeumorphic nor Flat — however, it contains cues from both design styles.

 While the definition of Skeumorphism strictly refers to the ornamental use of cues from physical objects, a more lax definition includes not simply the aesthetics, but the properties of those physical objects as well — mass, stacking, shadows, and so on — the cues Material Design has extracted from the Skeumorphic style.

-A lot of the criticism of Flat Design was regarding poor usability, as it does not have obvious perceived affordance for users to infer the functional parts of the interface, and it was a departure from pseudo-Skeumorphic design that was prevalent at the time, which left users with no learned experiences to reference.
+A lot of the criticism of Flat Design was regarding poor usability, as it does not have obviously perceived affordance for users to infer the functional parts of the interface, and it was a departure from pseudo-Skeuomorphic design that was prevalent at the time, which left users with no learned experiences to reference.

 Skeumorphic design was primarily introduced and championed by Apple in most of its iOS versions prior to iOS 7, where they adopted flat design as the primary design language.
 It is demonstrated on the left-most screen—the stylistic shadows, gradients, and even stitching that mimics the real objects.

 In the center screen, Google’s mail app demonstrates the material design principles—in fact, it was the formative application for Material Design.